Winamac: Pro-American Winamac

 Through the winter of 1811–1812, Potawatomi raids were launched against settlements in southern Indiana and Illinois.
 To end the destruction, councils were held at Cahokia and Vincennes.
 Winamac and Five Medals assured the agents that the few anti-American warriors were not representative of the Potawatomi.
 Because of the influence of the pro-British chiefs, Winamac and Five Medals refused a trip to Washington.
 Tecumseh the Shawnee spoke at the council blaming Winamac and Five Medals for not controlling their warriors.
 When Gov. Harrison marched north to Prophetstown on the Tippecanoe in November 1811, Winamac marched with him.
 When they were a short march from Prophetstown, Winamac went ahead to talk with the Prophet.
 Winamac returned south to meet Harrison, but was on the far side of the Wabash and passed him by.
 On the night of November 6, Gov. Harrison encamped for the night, planning on entering Prophetstown the next day.
 When the sun rose, the confederacy had surrounded the troops.
 The Potawatomi were led by Shabbona with Waubansee and Winamac (2nd another chief among the Potawatomi).
 The defeat of the Indian confederacy scattered the tribes to their home villages.
 The dispersal of the Indian confederacy did not end the raids among the settlements.
 Tension was so bad, even Winamac was warned to stay out of the settlements.
 His unfailing support of the Americans would not protect him from harm.

 When the war between the United States and England was known, Winamac continued to support the Americans and led a delegation to the Lake Peoria villages seeking the warriors accused of raiding the settlements.
 He was ridiculed by the Potawatomi warriors and left unsuccessful.
 It was Winamac who carried William Hulls orders from Detroit to Fort Dearborn (Chicago) to evacuate, an attack was eminent.
 Winamac told Commander Heald that they must leave that day to save themselves, this was on August 9.
 On August 13, an escort of 13 Miami Indians arrived.
 On August 15, Mad Sturgeon and Blackbird led the Potawatomi ambush of 500+ warriors against the 62 soldiers and 27 civilians in the dunes of Lake Michigan.
 Fifty-three of the Americans died that day.
 Fifteen of the Indians died.
-Fort Dearborn fell on August 15, 1812 to an ambush, then Mackinac.
+Fort Dearborn fell on August 15, 1812, to an ambush, then Mackinac.
 These were followed by the siege of Detroit, which surrendered to the British on August 16.
+In September, Winamac, Five medals, and a force of Potawatomi/Miami attacked the northern Indiana garrison in the Siege of Fort Wayne.